 If the deceased appointed an executor then that person has the legal right to arrange the funeral.
 The executor may however decide that someone else should arrange the funeral.
 If the deceased did not have a Will then usually the deceased’s next-of-kin will arrange the funeral.

 If the deceased made a Will it is vital that the location of the Will is determined and that the Will is kept safe.
 Under no circumstances should the Will be taken apart for copying.
-Best practice would be to give the original Will to the estate solicitors at the earliest opportunity.
+Best practice would be to give the original Will to the deceased estate solicitors at the earliest opportunity.

-The executor’s other duties may be very simple or quite complicated depending upon the estate.
-We can provide you with answers to your questions and give you guidance as to how to proceed at a first free meeting or even over the phone.
+The executor or administrator’s other duties may be very simple or quite complicated depending upon the deceased estate and whether or not a family member plans on contesting a Will.
+We can provide you with answers to your questions regarding what you are responsible for administering and give you guidance on how to proceed at your first free consultation or even over the phone.

-Most importantly there is no cost to telephone us for an initial consult or meeting in our office.
+Most importantly, there is no cost to telephone us for an initial consult or meeting in our office.
 We would be pleased to meet with you on a no obligation and no cost basis.

-If estate assets are distributed in accordance with the terms of the Will there will be no stamp duty payable by the beneficiary or the estate.
+If deceased estate assets are distributed in accordance with the terms of the Will there will be no stamp duty payable by the beneficiary or the estate.

 Legal costs associated with a deceased estate are payable by the estate.
-It is of course true that the more costs an estate pays the less that will be available for distribution to beneficiaries.
+It is of course true that the more costs an estate pays, the less that will be available for distribution to beneficiaries.
 We are therefore as cost conscious and commercially minded with deceased estates as with any other matter.

 |Estate value||Filing fee|

-|Less than $200,000||$750|
+|Less than $200,000||$929|

-|Between $200,000 and $500,000||$1,500|
+|Between $200,000 and $500,000||$1,858|

-|Between $500,000 and $1,000,000||$2,000|
+|Between $500,000 and $1,000,000||$2,475|

-|More than $1,000,000||$3,000|
+|More than $1,000,000||$3,715|

-Generally we require payment of the filing fee in advance but we understand that payment of our fee may not always be possible until distribution of the estate.
+Generally we require payment of the filing fee in advance but we understand that payment of our fee may not always be possible until distribution of the deceased estate.